 Ted Pohrte, a longtime advocate of distance learning, a scholarship fund has been established through the DCCCD Foundation specifically for online students.

 Ted Pohrte Scholarship for online students.

 We understand that military and veteran students have unique needs and questions.
 We’re here to help you every step of the way.

 Find out more about your educational options as an

 If you’re a U.S. military veteran, the

-Veterans Affairs Offices located at each of the seven colleges of DCCCD can help you complete necessary forms and process certification for monthly education benefits.
+Veterans Affairs Offices at Cedar Valley College can help you complete necessary forms and process certification for monthly education benefits.
 These benefits can be used for online classes as well as on-campus educational opportunities.

 Many of our online degree plans and certificates are designed for direct entry into the workforce.